loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 - Try to keep dependencies as updated as possible

     Our software evolves as time goes by, such as libraries.
-Based on this, we should evaluate the tradeoffs of upgrading dependencies.
+Based on this, we should constantly evaluate the tradeoffs of upgrading dependencies.

 By the end of this Working Group, we achieved our expected goals: backend tests step execution time running in about 6 minutes (73% of improvement).

 Even better than that, we had a great moment to reflect on our practices and raise improvement items.

+Like to solve challenges like this one?
 We have many open positions at the moment.
-Interested?
-Reach out or check out the [careers page](https://loadsmart.com/careers/).
+Check out our [engineering culture](https://github.com/loadsmart/culture) and the [careers page](https://loadsmart.com/careers/).